elb-pr/sleuth/templates/working/findings-memo.md

 *   **Chain of Custody:** Include cryptographic hash values and archival timestamps for digital evidence to ensure its integrity and admissibility.
 *   **Metadata:** Document the date observed, source attribution, and analyst notes for every record.

-Would you like to explore how to integrate specific risk scoring frameworks into the "Conclusions and Analytical Assessment" section of this memo to better suit corporate due diligence requirements?